A spoken reprimand is better than approval that’s never expressed.Proverbs 27:5 MSG

 Good Morning Beautiful,

-It was easy to take offense because, naturally, we don’t like being told that we need to improve or that we are wrong in a situation.
+It was easy to take offense because we naturally don’t like being told that we need to improve or that we are wrong in a situation.
 My offensiveness was my way of rejecting what needed to be corrected.

 How are we being molded?

-The process to be molded and changed requires the understanding that our wrongdoings can not go unnoticed.
+The process of being molded and changed requires the understanding that our wrongdoings can not go unnoticed.
 We can no longer expect to live life the same, thinking that we can carry the same amount of baggage through every change we endure by God’s hands.
 At some point, we have to take an in-depth look at ourselves and see that being reprimanded is not to harm us but to help us.

 When we came into this world, we were all born as sinners.
 Therefore each one of us has flaws and weaknesses.
-Without God, our less than desirable qualities are destructive.
+Without God, our less-than-desirable qualities are destructive.
 God, however, uses these qualities and shapes them into something positive and fulfilling.

 A change will come

 If you are not there yet, there will be a time when you realize that not everyone is out to get you.
-Instead of seeing correction as someone is against you, you will see it as someone who cares enough to know that you are doing something wrong and need to change.
+Instead of seeing correction as someone who is against you, you will see it as someone who cares enough to know that you are doing something wrong and need to change.